eraldoforgoli/NFAtoDFAConverter/README.md

 Edit *nfa.file* file, add your graph as shown above.
 Run application.
 After compiling, the NFA and its according DFA will be drawn.
-Please read the [I'm a reference-style link][Notice] and Application Inputs paragraphs before testing the application.
+Please read the Notice and Application Inputs paragraphs before testing the application.

 ## Notice:
 - The nodes should be named from 0 to n, otherwise an exception will be thrown.